omgnetwork/omg-samples/omg-js/README.md

 ## Prerequisites

 - [Node](https://nodejs.org/en) >= 8.11.3 < 13.0.0
+- [Web3](https://github.com/ethereum/web3.js) > 1.2.2.
+Earlier versions have the issue with async functions.
 - Basic understanding of Ethereum and the OMG Network concepts: UTXOs, gas, smart contracts, deposits, transfers, exits, challenges.
 - Access to two Web3 wallets where you can export private keys.
 Consider using [MetaMask](https://metamask.io/download.html) if you want flexibility in working with ERC20 tokens.
 - Funds on both of the Web3 wallets.
 For working with a testnet, you can get free tokens using [MetaMask Ropsten faucet](https://faucet.metamask.io).